AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/marketo-sales-insight-configuration-tab-in-salesforce.md

 >[!IMPORTANT]
 >
->Do not select the "Enable MSI Actions" checkbox unless you’re using Sales Insights Actions features.
+>Do not select the "[!UICONTROL Enable MSI Actions]" checkbox unless you’re using [!DNL Sales Insights] Actions features.

 >[!MORELIKETHIS]
 >